stephenhu/rpic/README.md

 ## security

-since most of these commands require super user privileges on raspbian, this could have some serious security implications, so there needs to be some level of security to access these capabilities like a user/password for pic.  this password can be configured and there needs to be a way to reset the system in case the password is forgotten.
+since most of these commands require super user privileges on raspbian, this could have some serious security implications, so there needs to be some level of security to access these capabilities like a user/password for rpic.  this password can be configured and there needs to be a way to reset the system in case the password is forgotten.

 ## interface

-pic will provide a restful api which can be accessed by developers to integrate wit their application or to write custom clients.  the most basic client will be included as a web interface which can be enabled or disabled.
+rpic will provide a restful api which can be accessed by developers to integrate with their application or to write custom clients.  the most basic client will be included as a web interface which can be enabled or disabled.

-an ios client may be added, however, intrinsically, most applications will want to have their own user interface as opposed to the pic interface and their own interface.
+an ios client may be added, however, intrinsically, most applications will want to have the functionality embedded into their own user interface as opposed to having to use multiple interfaces.